12 Aug 2024

 • It may be advantageous from a tax perspective

-• If one beneficiary received less than others for no clear reason, the beneficiaries may wish to equalise their shares.
+• If one beneficiary received less than the others for no clear reason, the beneficiaries may wish to equalise their shares.

 Other considerations